Can Sirius XM Holdings Inc. (SIRI) Remain Competitive?

 SIRI’s Market Performance

-SIRI stocks went down by -1.83% for the week, with a monthly jump of 11.25% and a quarterly performance of 8.43%, while its annual performance rate touched -5.16%.
-The volatility ratio for the week stands at 2.17% while the volatility levels for the past 30 days are set at 2.52% for Sirius XM Holdings Inc..
-The simple moving average for the period of the last 20 days is 2.47% for SIRI stocks with a simple moving average of 11.26% for the last 200 days.
+SIRI stocks went up by 1.38% for the week, with a monthly jump of 9.62% and a quarterly performance of 15.76%, while its annual performance rate touched -3.78%.
+The volatility ratio for the week stands at 2.38% while the volatility levels for the past 30 days are set at 2.57% for Sirius XM Holdings Inc..
+The simple moving average for the period of the last 20 days is 3.78% for SIRI stocks with a simple moving average of 14.68% for the last 200 days.

 Analysts’ Opinion of SIRI